santiagxf/pnp-databricks-monitoring/README.md

 ```

 <h2>Build the .jar files for the Databricks job and Databricks monitoring</h2>
+We need to specified a way to convert the logs from the log4j format to the one Azure is expecting.
+We use a JAR module to achieve so.
 Use your Java IDE to import the Maven project file named pom.xml located in the root directory.
 Perform a clean build.
 The output of this build is files named azure-databricks-monitoring-0.9.jar.
-A prebuilt jar can be found in the built directory.
+If you want to skip this, a prebuilt jar can be found in the built directory I created for your convenience.
 Version used in this case was JRE 1.8.0_191 with Maven 3.6.0.

 <h2>Configure custom logging for the Databricks job</h2>
 Copy the azure-databricks-monitoring-0.9.jar file to the Databricks file system by entering the following command in the Databricks CLI: